MadanMohan-M/resume-analyzer-ocr-aws/README.md

-# 🧠 AI Resume Analyzer
+# AI Resume Analyzer

 A smart resume analysis tool that compares your resume to a job description and highlights keyword matches.
 Ideal for job seekers aiming to tailor their resumes for specific roles.

+-  Upload your resume (PDF format)
+-  Paste a job description
+-  Get matched keyword suggestions
+-  View match success and improvement insights
+-  Upload resumes to AWS S3 (optional)

 ---

-## 🚀 Features

-- 📎 Upload your resume (PDF format)
-- 📄 Paste a job description
-- 🧠 Get matched keyword suggestions
-- 📊 View match success and improvement insights
-- ☁️ Upload resumes to AWS S3 (optional)

----

-## 🛠️ Tech Stack
+## Tech Stack

 - **Python**
 - **Streamlit** – UI Framework